PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 If you expose your access token it will put your account at risk.

+Don't leave any pull request or merged it unreviewed.
+Make sure that everyone has reviewed that pull request before merging.

 ## Forked Repositories

 If you forked a repository, please press "Fletch Upstream" before creating a pull request to prevent any conflicts when merging.